Hidden yet quantifiable: A lower bound for confounding strength using randomized trials

-where $\pdet$ is deterministically given by $Y=Y(T)$, $\pinv$ is invariant across studies, and $\pconf^\diamond$ differs for $\diamond \in \{\rct,\obs\}$.
-This factorization captures the essence of the potential outcome framework, where $Y(1)$ and $Y(0)$ do not depend on $T$, while being more general.
+where $\pdet$ is given by $Y=Y(T)$, $\pinv$ is invariant across studies, and $\pconf^\diamond$ differs for $\diamond \in \{\rct,\obs\}$.
+This factorization captures the essence of the potential outcome framework, where $Y(1)$ and $Y(0)$ do not depend on $T$ while being more general.
 In particular, it allows for shifts in the marginal distribution of the observed and unobserved confounders.
 We illustrate the corresponding graphical model in \Cref{fig:dag}.
-Note that numerous attempts have been made to unify potential outcomes and graphical models, with the most prominent being the Single World Intervention Graphs~\citep{richardson2013single}.
-However, we adopt a simpler graphical model in this context since we do not need to infer counterfactual independencies.
+While there have been many attempts to unify potential outcomes and graphical models, most prominently Single World Intervention Graphs~\citep{richardson2013single}, here the graph is purely used for illustrative purposes and does not play a formal role in our analysis.

 We now introduce three additional assumptions required for the validity of our statistical test and the resulting lower bound.
 First, we require transportability of the conditional average treatment effect (CATE).